BTW-Community/Mobs-Enhancement-Addon/README.md

 - Skeletons have a chance to spawn as a wither skeleton in the overworld at a low Y level after the first nether portal is constructed.
 - Skeletons predict their target's position before ranged attacks.
 - Skeletons' accuracy increases when the first nether portal is constructed, and when the first wither is summoned.
+- Skeletons' bows have limited durability, which increases when the first nether portal is constructed, and when the first wither is summoned.
 - Skeletons try not to get too close to dangerous targets when holding a bow.
 - Skeletons flee from dangerous targets when their health is low.
 - Skeletons' base max health is decreased from 20 to 12.